santagoy/san-tagoy-xyz/content/games/southern-sky/chargen.md

 #### Stats

 - 6 HP
-- Move Silently of 8
+- Move Silently of 8 + Thief Level
-- +2 to Saves involving acts of nimbleness and agility
+- +2 to Saves involving nimbleness and agility
-- Can easily search rooms, open locks, and disable traps — You can add your Wits and your Thief level to the occasional roll.
+- When rolling to search rooms, open locks, or disable traps, you add Wits and Thief Level to the roll.

 #### Gear